komelgman/java-compote/compromise/readme.md

 Compromise
 ==========

-Compromise is a Java Deferred/Promise pattern realisation
+Compromise is a Deferred/Promise pattern Java implementation

 Dependency
 ----------